wallyatgithub/h2loadrunner/README.md

   Like wrk/wrk2, h2loadrunner supports Lua script, capable of customizing every header and payload of the request to be sent.

-  The "luaScript" field is associated with each request within the "scenario" section.
+  The "luaScript" field is associated with each request within the "scenarios" section.
 The Lua script will be executed by h2loadrunner for the request, as long as the request has a valid snippet of script (see next for format and naming convention of the snippet of script).

   "luaScript" field can be filled with a snippet of needed lua script directly, or with the path/name of a file, which has the script.